Changes to Non-Domestic Rates

 Relief for Local Newspapers

-On 1st April 2017 the government will introduce a £1,500 discount for office space occupied by local newspapers in England, up to a maximum of one discount per local newspaper title and per rated property, and up to state aid limits, for 2 years.
+On 1st April 2017 the government introduced a £1,500 discount for office space occupied by local newspapers in England, up to a maximum of one discount per local newspaper title and per rated property, and up to state aid limits, for 2 years.
+This was extended in the Autumn Budget 2018 for a further year to include 2019/2020.

 Empty Property Exemption